arpitjain099/phoenix/console_ui/README.md

 - **Mantine** [Docs](#)
 - **Inferencer** [Docs](https://refine.dev/docs/packages/documentation/inferencer)

+## API for development

+To get the API (backend) for development you can use the local environment in `phoenix/python/projects/phiphi/`.
+To do this:

+- start a new shell (terminal)
+- follow the commands in `phoenix/python/projects/phiphi/README.md` to start the development environment

-## Authentication for dev:
+### Authentication for development API

-The default api that is configured in `phoenix/python/projects/phiphi` uses cookie based authentication.
-This means that you can run the following code in the browser console to authenticate as a user:
+Once the development API is running you can authenticate as a user to the API by setting the correct cookie to the email address of a user.
+By default `admin@admin.com` is created in the backend as such you can authenticate by running the following code in the browser console:

 ```
 # Set the user email admin@admin.com is added by default.